everybytesystems/dhis2-dataflow-sdk/GITHUB_SETUP_SUMMARY.md

 ## 🎉 **Project Status: COMPLETE AND READY FOR PRODUCTION** 🎉

-The DHIS2 DataFlow SDK is now a **complete, enterprise-grade, production-ready** Kotlin Multiplatform SDK with:
+The DHIS2 EBSCore SDK is now a **complete, enterprise-grade, production-ready** Kotlin Multiplatform SDK with:

 - ✅ **100% API Coverage** (14/14 APIs implemented)
 - ✅ **Professional GitHub Organization** (EveryByte Systems)